 That MEMORY LOST is a good example of a message - something spelled out in English - usually telling you of an error or asking you for something.

 The thing to realize is that a message just temporarily covers part of the display.
-To get rid of it, all you need to do is press the key (right-hand keyboard, third row down, right end).
+To get rid of it, all you need to do is press the CLR key.
 Do it now.... ...OK?